l2ol33rt/SCALE_network_public/SCALE15x/network-proposal.md

 I will enabled the greatest number of features that the hardware and openwrt firmware supports.
 Below are example of some of the features that I will try to enable.
--minRSSI(This is used to help older clients move between access points) -802.11r(Fast Basic Service Set Transition (FT) to authenticate more quickly)
+- minRSSI(This is used to help older clients move between access points)
+- 802.11r(Fast Basic Service Set Transition (FT) to authenticate more quickly)

-*802.11k(This allows the AP to give a list of nearby APs so when the client moves it can quickly connection to a new AP)
+- 802.11k(This allows the AP to give a list of nearby APs so when the client moves it can quickly connection to a new AP)

-*802.11v(This allows the AP to influence client roaming behavior by providing it the load information of nearby APs.
+- 802.11v(This allows the AP to influence client roaming behavior by providing it the load information of nearby APs.

-*Band steering(This allows for AP to help clients more to 5ghz on a mixed band ssid)
+- Band steering(This allows for AP to help clients more to 5ghz on a mixed band ssid)

-*airtime fairness( prioritize clients based on their link rate so that instead of everyone getting an equal slice of bandwidth, they get an equal slice of airtime.)
+- Airtime fairness( prioritize clients based on their link rate so that instead of everyone getting an equal slice of bandwidth, they get an equal slice of airtime.)

-*possible 802.11u(This will allow transmission of pre-connection information to prospective users and allow the client devices to auto connection)
+- Possible 802.11u(This will allow transmission of pre-connection information to prospective users and allow the client devices to auto connection)

-*Possible 802.11w(Protected Management Frames to stop deauth attacks)
+- Possible 802.11w(Protected Management Frames to stop deauth attacks)

 ##Wireless networks
 Under this proposal there would be 3 SSIDs
-	SSID NAME=description
+- **SSID NAME=description**
-SCALE-public 2g slow=This would be a 2.4ghz only network and be an WPA2 PSK network.
+- SCALE-public 2g slow=This would be a 2.4ghz only network and be an WPA2 PSK network.
-SCALE public 5g fast=This would be a 5ghz only network and be an WPA2 PSK network. somename=This would be the staff network and would be a mixed band network with WPA2 PSK encryption.
+- SCALE public 5g fast=This would be a 5ghz only network and be an WPA2 PSK network.
+- somename=This would be the staff network and would be a mixed band network with WPA2 PSK encryption.

 ##Management